9th8/up-to-date-real-world-haskell/19-error-handling.md

     Now, in the event of an error, the `Left` data could be inspected to find the exact cause.
 Or, it could simply be printed out with `show`, which will generate a reasonable idea of the problem as well.
-Here\'s this function in action:
+Here's this function in action:

     ``` screen
     ghci> divBy 50 [1,2,5,8]